 The insatiable Cherry, determined to fatten up an already portly Lewis, is barely without a sandwich in hand.
 It takes a hard-earned snog for Lewis to later prise a knife from her; one of many moments where the seriousness dissolves into comic harmlessness.

-But the presence of the deceased on stage, offering no visibility to the loss of characters with whom the audience does bond in this concentrated play, unnecessarily mutes the impact.
-It felt like the audience was being protected from death to preserve the light-heartedness that, to be fair, has to be personally balanced against the serious.
+But the presence of the deceased on stage, offering no visibility to the loss of characters with whom the audience does bond in this concentrated play, mutes the impact.
+It felt like the audience was being protected from death to preserve the light-heartedness.

-Good comedy can encompass a sad ending; an insipid ending compromises the power of any performance.
+Good comedy can encompass a sad ending.
+An insipid ending can compromise any performance.
 Retrospectively, the quality of this performance ensured it survived intact.
 Had I been left with tears, the comedy would not have been forgotten; I would only have appreciated more the acute contrast that the play provides.
 Perhaps there’s potential left untapped.

 It’s not cutting-edge or radical theatre, but Cosi is witty, thoughtful and fundamentally human.
 It’s a great pity that the play is not better known, and this engaging performance and talented cast certainly deserve an encore or several.

-It was an absolute thrill to meet Edmund Dehn afterwards (albeit briefly), and this photo, like his performance, will be memorable for years to come.
+It was an thrill to meet Edmund Dehn afterwards (albeit briefly).
+This photo, like his performance, will be memorable for years to come.